ASTM B88 Copper Tube Size Chart: Standard Dimensions, O.D. & Wall Thickness for Type K, L, M

 1. What is the copper pipe size chart?

-With the help of a copper pipe size chart, you will be able to determine the sizes of pipes that are required for building, plumbing, and heating, ventilation, and air conditioning operations.
+With the help of a copper pipe size chart or copper fittings size chart, you will be able to determine the copper pipe size required for building, plumbing, heating, ventilation, and air conditioning operations.

 You must indicate the nominal pipe size, the outer diameter (OD), the surface thickness of the pipe wall, and the type (for instance, K, L, M, and DWV).